ThaDafinser/SpeedLoader/README.md

 - combine best practices from all projects
 - easy switch between development/production mode
 - php extension for even more performance?
+- create class groups into a file
+  - e.g the root class extends an interface, abstract class and uses different Exceptions -> combine it into one file?

+### Good to know
+- it depends how the classes are concated, if the __DIR__ or __FILE__ constant is converted to the absolute path

 ## First steps
 - get different test projects for time measurement